guy111a/nayaProject/README.md

 telegram user the address.

-in addition we are saving logs of events and backing up files / logs / data to the cloud.
+in addition we are saving logs of events and backing up files / logs / data to the cloud. several parts of this project are served as a web service, via API interfaces we wrote.

 technologies used: